photo by Andrew Kearns

 Coastal Cleanup

 The Outdoor Art Club is a founding organization and partner of Clean Mill Valley.
 Their volunteers outnumbered ours at this year’s Coastal Cleanup along the Sausalito/Mill Valley Multi-Use path.
 In addition, a mom, a dad and a homeschooled seven-year-old collected a tire and a soggy baby mattress.
 Thank you to Mill Valley’s Public Works for removing the very heavy baby mattress that had been retrieved from Bothin Marsh.
 Also wrestled from the marsh was a scooter and at least 42 gallons of trash was removed from around the area.
+Joining Clean Mill Valley and the Outdoor Art Club were two students from Quin Brow’s Environmental Studies Class at Tam High.
+Pictured on the right are Miyu Kawasaki and Ava McGarr, who scoured the area along with our other volunteers.
+Many thanks for all you do!

 Welcome to